data301-2021-winter1/project-group11-project/README.md

 - Why: We are just curious about Toronto and the AirBnb listing details in the city.

-- How: The data was collected by Inside AirBnb, which is a mission driven activist project.
+- How: The data was collected by Inside Airbnb, which is a mission driven activist project.
 Their goal is to provide data which puts into focus the impact of short-term rentals on housing / residential communities.
 They want to protect cities from adverse effects of short-term rentals.
 They verify, clease, analyse, and aggrgate the data themselves.

 # Topic/interest in this dataset